npHavens/quinces-jukebox/_STYLE-GUIDE.md

 * Optionally, some people use a capital letter only on functions that are written to be run with the keyword `new`.
 * Do not use all-caps for any variables.
 Some people use this pattern to indicate an intended "constant" variable, but the language does not offer true constants, only mutable variables.

+### Callbacks

+* Use promises instead of callbacks for asynchronous function calls when possible

 ### Minutia